How to Combine & Transfer Points on Chase Credit Cards

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 For more information check out our Advertising Disclosure.

-If you have a credit card like the *chase sapphire preferred* or the *chase sapphire reserve*, it's possible to keep earning valuable Chase Ultimate Rewards points through some of Chase's no annual fee, cash back cards.
+If you have a credit card like the *chase sapphire preferred* or the *chase sapphire reserve*, it's possible to keep earning valuable Chase Ultimate Rewards points through some of Chase's no annual fee, cashback cards.

-Lucky for you, actually combining cash back and points between your Chase credit cards is easy.
+Lucky for you, combining and redeeming points between your Chase credit cards is easy.
+Here's what you need to know.

 Related reading: Have a Chase Sapphire Card?
 Here's What To Do Next